-Each dot in the chart below was a member of the House of Representatives in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Riggs is shown as a purple triangle. (analysis methodology)
+Riggs is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1998 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Riggs was the primary sponsor of 5 bills that were enacted:

 - H.R.
 1853 (105th): Carl D. Perkins Vocational and Applied Technology Education Amendments of 1998

 - H.R.
 2616 (105th): Charter School Expansion Act of 1998

 - H.R.
 79 (105th): Hoopa Valley Reservation South Boundary Adjustment Act

 - H.R.
 3056 (104th): To permit a county-operated health insuring organization to qualify as an organization exempt from certain requirements otherwise applicable to health insuring organizations under the Medicaid program notwithstanding ...

 - H.R.
 2243 (104th): Trinity River Basin Fish and Wildlife Management Reauthorization Act of 1995